 It is easy to get distracted at work when there are too many personal things that need to be done from home or at the office during a long day at work.

-Conversely, if a manager allows a certain level of work life integration, such as a concierge service or taking a break from the monotony of the daily grind to handle some tasks, thereby increasing an employee’s ability to focus on work.
+Conversely, if a manager allows a certain level of work-life integration, such as an on-demand errand service or taking a break from the monotony of the daily grind to handle some tasks, thereby increasing an employee’s ability to focus on work.

 Create a Results-Oriented Work Environment